xestho/VirtusSpeculum/README.md

 ##About

-To build the mirror we followed this guide and added some extras http://michaelteeuw.nl/tagged/magicmirror.
+To build the mirror we followed this guide and added some extras (230v Switch controlled via GPIO) http://michaelteeuw.nl/tagged/magicmirror.
 The base code was copied from this repository (#88 of https://github.com/MichMich/MagicMirror)